thatdragonlegacyauthor/aidevlog/Esoterra/PRACTITIONER_DATA/ASTRAL_ATLAS/Natal_Chart_Analysis.md

 ### PART II: THE HOUSES (THE DOMAINS OF THE GREAT WORK)

-This section details the twelve life-arenas where the Practitioner's archetypal energies are destined to operate.
+This section details the twelve life-arenas where the Practitioner's archetypal energies are destined to operate, based on a Leo Ascendant.

 #### The Axis of Self and Other
 * **1st House in Leo (The Sovereign Self):** The domain of the self, ruled by the creative will of the World-Builder.